phinik/LovelyLLamas/README.md

 Our repository is structured as follows:

 - checkpoints => **Don't touch**.
 Contains the two custom classifier models that are needed for evaluating the respective metrics.
-- data => everything related to the creation of the datasets, from data scraping, over EDA, post processing, chatGPT rewriting to dataset creation
+- data => everything related to the creation of the datasets, from data scraping, over EDA, post-processing, ChatGPT rewriting to dataset creation
 - datasets => the two datasets as zip files
 - demo => the demo web app as a docker compose
 - src => our DL pipeline as it was used to train the transformers and the LSTMs